Jas-0528/nginx-2420/README_2.md

 > Explanation:
 > We have added two locations/routes to the server block.
 The first location is /hey and the second location is /echo.
 The inccluded backend routes are running on port 8080.
 >proxy_pass is used to pass the request
+> When nginx proxies a request, it sends the request to a specified proxied server, fetches the response, and sends it back to the client

 3. Test the configuration file for syntax errors by running the following command:
 ```bash
 sudo nginx -t
 ```
+> -t is used to test the configuration file for syntax errors.

 4. Once everything looks good, restart the nginx service by running the following command:
 ```bash